-Partially in service of maintaining my own reputation, and partially because it’s the truth, I’ve gotten into the habit of characterizing my family as “Mitt Romney Republicans” when describing their political beliefs to other people.
-They — like many other lifelong Republicans, I assume — have arrived at the woeful realization that the political tent they once called home has been uprooted and steadily marched towards damn near the edge of the right-wing cliff, in recent months.
-What are these political orphans to do about this?
+Partially in service of maintaining my own reputation, and partly because it’s the truth, I’ve fallen into the habit of characterizing my family as “Mitt Romney Republicans” when describing their political beliefs.
+That’s because my parents— like many other God-fearing Republicans — recently arrived at the woeful realization that the political tent they once called home has been uprooted, and is currently being marched towards damn near the edge of the right-wing cliff.
+What are these orphans now to do about this mess?
 What’s Mitt Romney to do?
-Shooting pool with Jeff Flake and reminiscing about the good-old-day only takes up so many hours in the day.
+Presumably, shooting pool with Jeff Flake and the ghost of Ronald Reagan won’t burn up every hour of the day.

 Hence, my proposal: Mitt Romney, who in 2020 will likely be a senator, should offer himself to Republicans as an alternative to the chaos sowed by Trump.
 While there’s been speculation as to whether certain other Senators could pose a threat to Trump in the primary (people like Ben Sasse, for example), none of them have the stature nor the name recognition to effectively challenge the President.
 In addition to this, with the exception of Jeff Flake, virtually none of the Republican Senators have made any real effort to differentiate themselves from the Orange One.
 Romney, on the other hand, has and continues to offer a vision of Republicanism that breaks from that of the current regime.
 He will also have minimal baggage in terms of his voting record when 2020 rolls around, and in the mean time he can use his position as a Senator to make his differences with the President more clear.